 Wallace’s story, The Depressed Person, gives us an excruciating window into toxic self-consciousness:

 ‘She almost always visualized the friend’s face, on the telephone, assuming a combined expression of boredom and pity and repulsion and abstract guilt, and almost always imagined she (i.e. the depressed person) could detect, in the friend’s increasingly long silences and/or tedious repetitions of encouraging clichés, the boredom and frustration people always feel when someone is clinging to them and being a burden.”

-There couldn’t be a better example of how the self-loathing voice makes a depressed person feel – not to mention believe other people feel too.
-David Foster Wallace must have felt what he wrote.
-Otherwise he couldn’t write with such vivid accuracy.
+There couldn’t be a better example of how the self-loathing voice makes a depressed person feel, not to mention believe other people feel too.
+David Foster Wallace must have felt what he wrote with such vivid accuracy.
 Being constantly watchful for imagined judgments makes no one a safe bet.
-No one can be trusted to care about how you feel.
+He couldn’t trust anyone to care about how he feels.